maths2ai/Computer_Vision/Style Transfer/README.md

 We then try to make a new image so that its content and its style are as close as we want to the initial images.

 ## Requirements

+torch, torchvision, numpy, matplolib, PIL.

+### The models are a friend of mine and my dog!